Helen Singleton

-Helen Singleton (born November 27, 1932) was an activist during the Civil Rights Movement, most notable for her participation as a Freedom Rider in Jackson, Mississippi.
+Helen Singleton (born November 27, 1932) is an American activist who was active during Civil Rights Movement, most notable for her participation as a Freedom Rider in Jackson, Mississippi.

 Personal life

 Singleton was born Helen Irene Williams on November 27, 1932, in Philadelphia, to Calvin and Victoria Williams.
 She spent her childhood in Philadelphia, where her father worked as a chauffeur, while living most of her adult life in Southern California.
 Growing up with eight siblings, they frequently spent Summer vacations at her grandparents' farm in Virginia.
 It was because of the segregation she witnessed as a child during those summer trips with her mother that she later became a civil rights activist.
 "We could feel her exhaustion and the tension in the car," Singleton recalled.
 "And when we got there, there was always some incident — stores we couldn't go in because it's not the right day for blacks to shop....
 It marred the joy of our summer vacations.
 I carried that with me for a long time."

 In 1955, while Singleton was a freshman at Santa Monica College, she married Robert Singleton in Monterey, California, where he was stationed at the time in the U. S. Military.